-Principle 2: Make sure they are not complicit in human rights abuses.
+Principle 2: Make sure they are not complicit in human rights abuses

-- Human rights policy adopted in 2007 is designed to raise performance and avoid complicity. - Global human rights training workshops continued in ABB in 2011 with internal training in four countries.
+- Human rights policy adopted in 2007 is designed to raise performance and avoid complicity. - Global human rights training workshops continued in ABB in 2012 with internal training in Brazil and India.
 Training includes issue of complicity.
-Target group as above in Principle 1. - Further work with ABB's two systems divisions in 2011 to monitor projects at very early stage of pursuit to check for possible complicity issues. - In-depth due diligence carried out on several potential projects to avoid contributing to abuses.
+Target group as above in Principle 1. - A capacity building program to raise human rights capability began in 2012 with a first round of training for more than 40 sustainability specialists. - Further work with ABB's two systems divisions in 2012 to monitor projects at very early stage of pursuit to check for possible complicity issues. - Due diligence carried out on several potential projects to avoid potential complicity. - Due diligence carried out on a potential target for acquisition. - Due diligence work done in advance of entry into two new markets in Asia and Africa.